hyundai-robotics/doc-hi6-operation/7-system/6-initialization/1-system-format.md

     ![](../../_assets/tp630/TP-hw-switch-manual.png)

-2. Touch the \[system\] button &gt; \[5: Initialize &gt; 1: System format\] menu.
+2. Touch the `[system]` button  - `[5: Initialize  - 1: System format]` menu.

-3. After checking the saved data, touch the \[Initialize\] button.
+3. After checking the saved data, touch the `[Initialize]` button.
 All data and programs including control parameter files and machine parameter files will be deleted, and the initial setting values will be restored.

     ![](../../_assets/tp630/pop-system-init_eng.png)